Here are some photos and information I compiled while stripping and

 - replace with new piston driver / pin assembly

-- orienting the firing pin with its ridge towards front of gun
+- orient the firing pin with the ridged side towards front of gun

 [ridge can barely be seen in